Adyen Credit Card Processing 2023: Reviews & Complaints

 Recent Lawsuits No

-We have located only a few negative Adyen reviews across all consumer protection websites, none of which go so far as to call the company a ripoff or a scam operation.
-One comment below this review offers a mixed assessment of the company’s services, suggesting that its product is sound but the surrounding customer service is inadequate for large or rapidly growing businesses.
-Another complaint in the comment section of this review cites excessive fund-holds and poor customer service, and another mentions a fraudulent transaction.
-Adyen has generally positive reviews from its employees on Glassdoor.com, and its mobile app receives a 3.5 out of 5 on the Google Play Store and a 3.7 out of 5 on the iTunes App Store.
+We have found only a handful of negative Adyen reviews across various consumer protection websites, with none accusing the company of fraudulent practices.
+Feedback from users includes concerns about customer service quality, particularly for larger or rapidly growing businesses, along with issues like fund-holds and fraudulent transactions.
+While Adyen generally receives positive feedback from its employees on Glassdoor.com, its mobile app ratings are average, scoring 3.5 out of 5 on the Google Play Store and 3.7 out of 5 on the iTunes App Store.

 Adyen Online Ratings